 While intimate washes are a lifestyle essential for some women, for others it’s an option they’ve only barely considered.
 It is true that you do not absolutely need an intimate wash as the vagina is a self-cleaning organ.
-But if your intimate hygiene needs call for the use of an intimate, here’s what dermatologists need you to know before using one.
+But if your intimate hygiene calls for the use of an intimate wash, here’s what dermatologists need you to know before using one.

 What is an intimate wash and how does it help?

 According to Dr Mrunal Shah Modi, “Intimate washes help the vagina maintain its natural pH levels and help women keep their intimate areas healthy.
 The vaginal pH levels are often disturbed by soaps and detergents used to wash underwear and even bad eating habits.
 As such, intimate washes can help maintain vaginal pH and prevent irritation in the area.
 They also prevent odour, infections and irritation around the vaginal area caused by certain bacterial and fungal infections.”

 - How to choose the right intimate wash